The Abbey School, Faversham: Curriculum

 As of 2010, the school follows the National Curriculum in Years 7–11 and offers a broad range of GCSEs (national exams taken by students aged 14–16) and A-levels (national exams taken by pupils aged 16–18).
 The school has no affiliation with a particular religious denomination, but religious education is given throughout the school.

 Students in Key Stage 3 are taught within the national curriculum with timetables arranged to allow students to work at the level of their ability.
 Students with learning disabilities receive additional support such as teaching in small groups, help from Learning Support Assistants or computer packages which aim to improve literacy and numeracy skills.
 Students in Key Stage 4 continue to study within the national curriculum but they are able to select a range of additional subjects they wish to study.

 The school year runs from September to July, split across three terms: the autumn term (September to December), spring term (January to April) and the summer term (April to July).
 Students receive two weeks off for Christmas and Easter, a six-week summer break, and three "half term" breaks.
+Since October 2019, the half-term break in October has been two weeks long.